 This was originally written for my friends who were willing to try out BL but didn’t want to wade through all the shitty ones with terrible consent problems.
 I mainly enjoy romantic fluff in which the couple gets together within the first few pages and then spend the rest of the manga being domestic.
 There are some exceptions (like plot-oriented BL), but mainly that’s what you’ll see here.

 Organized alphabetically.
-Manga title links to mangaupdates, RO links to the scanlator’s website, DL are download links.
+Manga title links to mangaupdates database, and publishers will be linked to if they’re licensed.
 More manga will be added whenever I think of more.

-Warnings will be given if there is anything problematic.
+Warnings will be given if there is anything that requires it.

 10 Dance: I’ve always liked Inoue Satou, but 10 Dance just blew me away — it’s just so good!
 I’m usually not a fan of UST because it’s so easy to make it unnecessarily awkward and drawn out, but it works brilliantly here.
 This series is licensed by Kodansha USA.